wishihab/Android-RATList/README.md

 # Remote Access Tool Trojan List - Android

 This repo contents all RAT trojan android as I know so far (free or paid app) with permission and feature used list for my documentation.
+If you need another malware samples, here is [82 malware families old](https://sites.google.com/site/androidmalrepo/)

 - DroidJack http://droidjack.net/features.html
   - Camera